Efficient tau-pair invariant mass reconstruction with simplified matrix element techniques: Summary

 \section{Summary}

-A fast version of the matrix element-based algorithm for reconstruction of the di-tau invariant mass has been developed.
-This algorithm shows similar performance, in terms of mass resolution, with the cSVfit algorithm, but is significantly faster.
-Access to the full likelihood map in the space of fractions of energy carried by the visible products of the $\tau$ decay allows for easy addition of additional constraints, such as the mass constraint, and event-by-event reconstructed mass uncertainty estimation.
+A fast version of a matrix-element-based algorithm for reconstructing the di-tau invariant mass has been developed.
+While its mass resolution is slightly worse than that of the cSVfit algorithm, it is significantly faster.
+Moreover, access to the full likelihood map in the space of energy fractions carried by the visible products of the $\tau$ decay allows for the straightforward inclusion of additional constraints, such as mass constraints, and enables an event-by-event estimation of the reconstructed mass uncertainty.